WINDHOUND PORTRAIT SESSIONS

 I have more than one dog.
 Can you photograph multiple dogs during a session?

 Lucky you!
 More fur equals more fun—and more dust bunnies!
 I routinely photograph multiple dogs during a session.
-The only downside is that more dogs (for the 2-hour session) can mean fewer images of each individual dog.

 I can photograph up to three dogs during your session, but they all must be from the same household.
 (No cheating!)

 If you have more than one dog, plan to bring an extra sets of (adult) hands to assist.
 Contact me for a custom quote if you have more than three dogs to be photographed and we’ll make it happen.

 I sure do!
 While 95% of my pet photography business involves dogs, I’ve photographed everything from horses to goats to cats to lizards and more.

 Every pet, no matter how large or small, whether wearing fur or feathers, can make a great photography model.
 What’s not to love?

 Can I be in some of the images?

 There’s nothing better than the bond between people and their dogs.
 They’re “(wo)man’s best friend” after all.